 - Use of seat belts on powered industrial trucks.
 (March 7, 1996).
 States that OSHA recognizes the hazard of powered industrial truck tipover and the need for the use of an operator-restraint system under the General Duty Clause.

 - 29 CFR 1910.178, Powered industrial trucks.
 OSHA Standard.
 Includes specific training requirements for forklift operators who load and unload trucks.

 - Host employers may require site-specific forklift training of visiting workers.
-OSHA Standard Interpretation (October 28, 1999).
+OSHA Letter of Interpretation, (October 28, 1999).
 Indicates that employers are entitled to require that persons who operate power pallet jacks at their worksites have a greater degree of training than is required by the regulation and that they be trained specifically in the equipment and conditions at its worksite.

 General Hazard References

 - Material Handling and Storage.
 OSHA Publication 2236, (2002).